Stockholm was built on 14 islands, connected by 57 bridges, earning the Swedish capital the nickname "Beauty on the Water."

 You will be housed with your classmates in DIS student housing.

 • Shared bedrooms, bathrooms, kitchen and laundry facilities

 • DIS Social and Residential Advisor lives onsite or nearby

 • Public transportation passes from your housing to DIS provided

 Payment Terms & Schedule

 Please make all payments promptly.
 No guarantee is given if payment is not received on time.
-A deposit of $300.00 is due with the application ($150.00) of which is a non-refundable application fee.
+A deposit of $300.00 is due one week after admission to the program to secure your space.
 The remaining balance will be charged to your Tulane account.